Hope for Haiti logo

 10 Cervical Cancer Screenings

-Provide cervical cancer screenings for 10 women in rural southern Haiti.
+Provide cervical cancer screenings for 10 women in rural southern Haiti through our Infirmary St. Etienne in Les Cayes, or one of our mobile clinics in a rural community.

 $